-- .01 The assets exist to provide long-term support to Turtle Mountain Community College. - .02 Accordingly, the investment philosophy is based on a disciplined, consistent, and diversified approach utilizing various asset classes and management skills, with intent to accommodate styles and strategies considered reasonable and prudent. - .03 The College spending policy will necessitate distributing a significant portion of the investment return each year and may occasionally require distribution of capital assets.
+.01 The assets exist to provide long-term support to Turtle Mountain Community College.

+.02 Accordingly, the investment philosophy is based on a disciplined, consistent, and diversified approach utilizing various asset classes and management skills, with intent to accommodate styles and strategies considered reasonable and prudent.

+.03 The College spending policy will necessitate distributing a significant portion of the investment return each year and may occasionally require distribution of capital assets.
 However, over the long term, the investment return is expected to be greater than the amount distributed and this excess return will be reinvested.
-The reinvested portion should be sufficient to cover expected future inflation and investment management and related fees so that the real value of the College's assets is preserved and maintained over time. - .04 Assets may be invested in pooled funds or in direct investments, or a combination of the two.
+The reinvested portion should be sufficient to cover expected future inflation and investment management and related fees so that the real value of the College's assets is preserved and maintained over time.

+.04 Assets may be invested in pooled funds or in direct investments, or a combination of the two.
 Assets will typically be diversified among high quality stocks and bonds.
-Additional asset classes may be included when it is reasonable to expect the additional asset class will increase return and/or reduce risk. - .05 Investment managers shall be selected from established and financially sound organizations, which have a proven and demonstrated track record managing similar funds.
+Additional asset classes may be included when it is reasonable to expect the additional asset class will increase return and/or reduce risk.

+.05 Investment managers shall be selected from established and financially sound organizations, which have a proven and demonstrated track record managing similar funds.
 Selection of the investment managers shall depend upon factors established by the Board of Directors and will be consistent with the laws of the State of North Dakota.
 Such factors include, but are not limited to the manager's investment philosophy, experience and depth of personnel, investment process, past performance, and fee structure.
+Managers will also be reviewed and evaluated against the standards as established by the Association for Investment Management and Research (AIMR).
 The College recognizes its responsibility as a stockholder to encourage corporate citizenship, as well as corporate growth, in the companies whose shares are owned by the College.
 Corporate citizenship and social responsibility will be encouraged, based upon information available to the Investment Committee.